canvas-ai/canvas-server/docs/api-token-auth.md

 1. Verify the token is active in the Canvas Web UI
 2. Check that the token is being sent correctly (correct format, not expired)
-3. Make sure you're including the full token including the `cvs_` prefix
+3. Make sure you're including the full token including the `canvas-` prefix
 4. Check server logs for authentication errors
 5. Verify you're making HTTPS requests when connecting to remote servers